aueb-wim/DataQualityControlTool/README.md

 -   invaliddicoms.csv
 -   notprocessed.csv

+The above files are created even if no valid/invalid sequences/dicoms files have been found.
+In such case, the files will be empty.
 ### validsequences.csv

 If there are valid sequences then the tool will create this csv file.
 A sequence is 'valid' if it meets the minimum requirements found [here](https://hbpmedical.github.io/deployment/data/).
 This file contains all the valid MRI sequences that found in given DICOM folder with the following headers discribing each sequence: